 As one would expect of a city of this size, there is a wide array of lodging choices from small inns and b&bs, to motels, hotels and extended stay properties.
 Most major hotel options in Anchorage are grouped in one of three areas… downtown, midtown or by the airport.
 The major properties tend to be national brands, but some independent options such as the Hotel Captain Cook are available.

 This will really depend on where you are staying.
 Many of the hotels we recommend have basic shuttle service to the airport, train depot and Park Connection departure points.
 As always, be sure to inquire about options before you make your hotel reservations.
-Taxis in Anchorage are fairly plentiful, and there is public bus system, as well as a great network of bike trails.
+Taxis and ride share services in Anchorage are fairly plentiful, and there is public bus system, as well as a great network of bike trails.
 If you are staying downtown, there are plenty of shops and restaurants within walking distance.

 Nearly all the major car rental companies are represented at the Anchorage airport.
 Consider choosing one that offers an off site location to avoid a chunk of the taxes and fees that come along with airport car rentals.